-- 146. Prior to a case being considered by the CAT in the paper-based process, time will be given to the relevant party to make oral representations to the CAT members in person on the day of the hearing, if they so elect.
+- 147. Prior to a case being considered by the CAT in the paper-based process, time will be given to the relevant party to make oral representations to the CAT members in person on the day of the hearing, if they so elect.
 These representations offer a chance for the relevant party to clarify the facts of the case, and the response that it has submitted within the papers, to the CAT in person.
 It is also the CAT's opportunity to explore and ask questions to gain a fuller understanding of the issues involved and of the actions of the parties concerned.
-Because of the nature of the clarification that may be useful to the CAT, it is preferable for a director or employee with direct knowledge of the promotion and operation of services, or alternatively a person responsible for compliance with the Code, to attend. - 147.
+Because of the nature of the clarification that may be useful to the CAT, it is preferable for a director or employee with direct knowledge of the promotion and operation of services, or alternatively a person responsible for compliance with the Code, to attend. - 148.
 These representations must not be confused with an Oral hearing.
-It is an opportunity for the provider to provide any further explanation of their case, particularly to emphasise those parts
+It is an opportunity for the provider to provide any further explanation of their case, particularly to emphasise those parts that it considers important to highlight to the CAT and to clarify any factual issues that remain unclear.
+Providers can also use the opportunity to clarify its observations or submissions (or make submissions if not previously done) on the breaches and sanctions recommended by the Executive.
+New evidence will not normally be permitted at this stage

-&lt;sup>30 The PSA anticipates that adjournments will be exceptional.
+29The PSA anticipates that adjournments will be exceptional.
 Delays caused by a party's own failure to act promptly (for instance, in seeking information or professional advice), or unavailability of a particular individual during a response period, will not ordinarily justify an adjournment.
 To justify an adjournment, the circumstances should be such that, due to circumstances beyond the reasonable control of the parties, CAT cannot fairly adjudicate on the issues before it.